bradbell/xrst/sphinx/test_out/user_guide.rst

 #.
 The rst file name is used as an abbreviated title
    in the navigation bar.
 This makes the navigation bar more useful while also having long descriptive titles.
 #.
-Each section (rst file) has a contents tree for its headings
+Each page (rst file) has a contents tree for its headings
-   that is separate from the contents tree for the sections.
-This makes it easy to move sections to different places in the sections contents tree.
+   that is separate from the contents tree for the pages.
+This makes it easy to move pages to different places in the pages contents tree.
 #.
 Puts a jump table to headings that is a contents tree at the top of each
-   section because the navigation bar does not include this information.
+   page because the navigation bar does not include this information.
 #.
 Makes it easy to put documentation in source code comments
    when multiple computer languages are used by one package;
    e.g., see :ref:`comment_ch_cmd` .
 #.
-Allows the documentation for one section to span multiple locations
+Allows the documentation for one page to span multiple locations
    in source code; see :ref:`suspend_cmd`.
 #.
-Allows for multiple sections to be specified by one
+Allows for multiple pages to be specified by one
    input file.
-One section can be the parent for the other sections in the same file; see :ref:`begin_cmd` .
+One page can be the parent for the other pages in the same file; see :ref:`begin_cmd` .
 #.
 Allows one to build subsets of the documentation; e.g., user, developer,
    examples.
-Sections for different subsets can be in the same input file; see :ref:`run_xrst@group_list`.
+Pages for different subsets can be in the same input file; see :ref:`run_xrst@group_list`.
 #.
 Unlike doxygen and autodoc, xrst organizes  the contents tree
-   for sections using commands that include files;
+   for pages using commands that include files;
    see :ref:`toc_cmd`.
-This enables one to group functions or classes into one section of the documentation.
+This enables one to group functions or classes into one page of the documentation.
 #.
 Includes a configurable spell checker; see
    :ref:`spell_cmd` and :ref:`run_xrst@sphinx_dir@spelling` .
    The spell checker catches double word errors.